apache/shardingsphere/docs/blog/content/material/solution.en.md

 #### External XA transaction interface

-The two access layers of Apache ShardingSphere (Incubating), Sharding-JDBC and Sharding-Proxy, after supporting their own internal transaction issues, will provide the ability to integrate with other data sources to be managed by distributed transaction manager such as JTA.
+The two access layers of Apache ShardingSphere (Incubating), ShardingSphere-JDBC and Sharding-Proxy, after supporting their own internal transaction issues, will provide the ability to integrate with other data sources to be managed by distributed transaction manager such as JTA.

-After the external XA transaction interface is implemented, the Sharding-JDBC DataSource will implement the `XADataSource` interface, providing the possibility to join with other data sources in an XA transaction; Sharding-Proxy's database protocol will also implement a two-phases XA-based commit protocol.
+After the external XA transaction interface is implemented, the ShardingSphere-JDBC DataSource will implement the `XADataSource` interface, providing the possibility to join with other data sources in an XA transaction; Sharding-Proxy's database protocol will also implement a two-phases XA-based commit protocol.
 Let it become the resource manager loaded by XA.